RasaHQ/rasa/docs/running-rasa-with-docker.rst

 Then add the required configuration to your endpoint configuration ``endpoints.yml`` as it is described in :ref:`tracker_store`.
-If you want the tracker store component (e.g. a certain database) to be part of your docker compose file, add a corresponding service and configuration there.
+If you want the tracker store component (e.g. a certain database) to be part of your Docker Compose file, add a corresponding service and configuration there.